-The Business Manager should assess the incident overall and report the incident to Ofsted.
+The Business Manager should assess the incident overall and report the incident to Ofsted, the LADO (Local Authority Designated Officer) and the Safeguarding Team.

 Medical Needs Policy

 Little Hands is committed to the inclusion of children with long term medical needs.
 All children have short periods of illness and medical intervention however this policy refers to children who have an illness that requires medical intervention on a long-term basis for chronic or permanent conditions.